stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### BEN

-"Oh yeah, round the middle."
+"Oh yeah, 'round the middle.
+Yeah."

 #### TIM

 This isn't a good f-- Hang on.
-Wait. _[crosstalk]_ I know Trexel isn't supposed to have good ideas--
+Wait.
+I know Trexel isn't supposed to have good ideas--

 #### BEN

-_[crosstalk]_ Look, what-- what-- what we're telling is that the Meredith brothers don't really know much about geometry.
+_(crosstalk)_ Look, what-- what-- what we're telling is that the Meredith brothers don't really know much about geometry.

 #### TIM